The Strange Way to a Soulful Life

 We live in a culture with a powerful narrative about progress and improvement.
 It’s woven into nearly every aspect of society.
 We are trained to crave what is new and next.
 We measure our well-being by how much progress we believe we are making and how much improvement we are experiencing.

-Our cultural machine is deeply invested in keeping alive the message that we are somehow behind, incomplete, or not enough.
+Our cultural machinery is deeply invested in keeping alive the message that we are somehow behind, incomplete, or not enough.

 The spirit and the soul orient to a very different story.
 In many ways, soulful values run counter to the dominant culture.
 The soul loves what is old.
 It leans toward what is stable, enduring, and quietly faithful.
 It is more interested in the here and now than in tomorrow.
 It finds meaning by exploring depth—often through suffering, sustained attention, and practices that are humble, quiet, and largely unnoticed.